Long-Term Care Legislative Updates

 What's on the docket?

 Vermont introduced VT H 120 on January 26, 2025.
 The bill proposes requiring the Secretary of Administration to study and design a trust fund that will provide for long-term care for certain Vermont residents, and to propose legislation to statutorily create this fund.
+This bill did not pass.

 Additional Resources